ArkaB-DS/SPCA/README.md

 |4|GAS-PCA <ul> 4.1 Asymptotic Properties of GAS-PCA </ul> <ul>Optimal Choice of the Kernel Matrix, $\tilde{Omega}$</ul>|
 |5|Examples <ul>5.1 Synthetic Data Analysis</ul> <ul>5.2 Real Data Analysis <ul>5.2.1 Pitprops Data</ul> <ul>5.2.2 Teaching Data</ul></ul>|
 |6|Conclusion|
-## Abstract
-> Principal Component Analysis is a widely studied methodology as it is a useful technique for dimension reduction.
-In this report, we discuss Sparse Principal Component Analysis (SPCA), which is a modification over PCA.
-This method is able to resolve the interpretation issue of PCA.
-Additionally, it provides sparse loadings to the principal components.
-The main idea of SPCA comes from the relationship between PCA problem and regression analysis.
-We also discuss GAS-PCA, which is a generalization over SPCA and this method performs better than SPCA, even in finite sample cases.
-Our report is mainly based on [1] and its extension [2].

 ## Primary References